 Vietnam by feature reporter Jens Hoffmann We landed at Tan Son Nhat International Airport, first we stayed for a few days in the humid city of Ho-Chi-Minh better known as Saigon.
 Then went to Con Dao, a breathtaking location, which has been protected for decades as a national and marine park.
 The Six Senses is located on a long sweeping stretch of pristine white sand beach that curves subtly within the arc of a secluded bay.
 The delightfully luxurious retreat is for me one of…Continue Reading “Countries we love: Vietnam”

-Contributed by feature reporter Jens Hoffmann India is a highlight in every sense of the word and it belongs on every bucket list.
+Contributed by feature reporter Jens Hoffmann India is a highlight in every sense of the word and it belongs for me on every traveller bucket list.
 I met many people who had been to India and they seemed to either love it or hate it.
 For me I can say that I definitely love India.
 Arrival at Indira Gandhi International Airport.
 The mayor hub for the National Capital Region of Delhi, the planned expansion program will increase the capacity to handle 80 million passengers.
-It was a intime…Continue Reading “Incredible India – From Delhi to Varanasi”
+It…Continue Reading “Incredible India – Delhi to Varanasi”

 2 days are defintely too short to feel and see everything Contributed by Jens Hoffmann We declared that the Alentejo is one of the Places you should have to taste Surely one the Best Destinations in the world, full of rolling cork forests, long Atlantic coast, and vast blue skies.
 The Alentejo is emerging as the place people go to reconnect and appreciate life.
 The Wines of Alentejo are amazing.
 Over 500 Wineries cover almost 50% of Alentejo vineyard land.
 This is vital in a…Continue Reading “Destinations we love: Alentejo in Portugal”